Hinduism in the United States: Transcendentalism and theosophy

-Early Hindu scholars in US
+Institutional foundations

 Swami Vivekananda on the Platform of the Parliament of Religions in Chicago in 1893.

 In 1893, Swami Vivekananda's address to the World's Parliament of Religions in Chicago was one of the first major discussions of Hinduism in the United States.
-He lectured on Hinduism in several cities, including Detroit, Boston, and New York, from 1893-1895.
+Swami Vivekananda's speeches in America contained numerous references to the Gita, and the four yogas – bhakti, jnana, karma, and raja, and through the message of the Gita, Vivekananda sought to re-emphasize the core tenets of Hindu thought both in India and America.
+He established the first American Vedanta Society in New York in 1894 and initiated twelve renunciates at Thousand Island Park in 1895.
 He also introduced Yoga philosophy and a mixture of yoga breathwork (pranayama) and meditation.
 Starting in 1902, Swami Rama Tirtha spent two years speaking on the philosophy of Vedanta in the United States.

 In 1920, Paramahansa Yogananda was India's delegate to the International Congress of Religious Liberals held in Boston.
-He embarked on a successful speaking tour in the US before settling in Los Angeles in 1925, where he trained disciples in Kriya Yoga.
-Yogananda was among the first Indian Yoga teachers to settle in the US, and the first prominent Hindu scholar to be hosted in the White House in 1927.
+He embarked on a speaking tour in the US before settling in Los Angeles in 1925, where he trained disciples in Kriya Yoga.
+Yogananda was among the first Indian Yoga teachers to settle in the US and to be hosted in the White House in 1927.
 He published his Autobiography of a Yogi in 1946, which was recognized as one of the best spiritual books of the 20th century.